-General course questions should be posted to the Q&A Discussion boards in Canvas.
-The instructor/TA response time is 24 h during the work week (expect to wait until Monday for questions posted on a Friday).
+- General course questions should be emailed to the instructor/TA via Canvas messaging with an expected response time of 24-48 hours during the work week (expect to wait until Monday for questions posted on a Friday). - Please check Canvas multiple times a day for important updates and announcements, as well as helpful resources provided by the instructor.